The Valley of Vision

 18And roll you tightly like a ball,

 19I will depose you from your office,

-And you will be pulled down from your position [of importance].
+And I will pull you down from your station.

-20Then it will come to pass in that day
+20Then it will come about in that day,

-22Then I will set on his shoulder the key of the house of David;
+22Then I will set the key of the house of David on his shoulder,

 When he opens no one will shut,

 23I will drive him like a peg in a firm place,

 And he will become a throne of glory to his father’s house.